sygslhy/image-io/README.md

 ## Prerequisites

-This projet currently supports Python 3.12, 3.13 on Windows and Linux.
+This projet currently supports Python from 3.10 to 3.13 on Windows and Linux.

-The user need to install python 3.12 or 3.13.

 numpy >= 1.26.4 is necessary.